Papua New Guinea - Formalities

 Prohibited exports are: bird of paradise plumes, artefacts dated pre-1960 and stone objects, except stone axes.

 Currency amounting to K5000 or more (or the equivalent in foreign currency, excluding traveller's cheques), must be declared on arrival and departure.
 Reporting is required by law and failure to do so is an offence.

 All garbage must remain sealed on board.

-The galley stores may be inspected and suspect food destroyed.
+The galley stores may be inspected and suspect food destroyed (at your expense).

 If you have an animal on board you must remain at a mid-water mooring or anchorage and keep the animal secure for the duration of your stay in Papua New Guinea.

 To help keep marine pests out of Papua New Guinea before you leave your last port we ask that you voluntarily adopt a bio protection strategy by:-

 Keeping all ancillary gear and internal seawater systems clean of marine pests and growths.

 Cleaning your vessels' hull where possible before arrival or apply antifouling paint within one year before arrival.

 This is a high-risk malaria area, where the disease has become resistant to many of the anti-malarial drugs in use.
 Advice should be taken as to the most suitable anti-malarial prevention to be followed.